 - Measure and track the actual quantifiable benefits achieved by programmes and projects within its portfolio.

 - Gain visibility and control over the project portfolio delivery and impact on the overarching business strategy.

-Benefits Management makes sure that organisations no longer have to wait until the end of a project to see whether it has made an impact.
-Putting Benefits Management processes in place allows organisations and key decision-makers to make sure projects are addressing the right objectives from their very foundations, increasing their project’s impact, value and success.
+Benefits Management ensures organisations don’t wait until the end of a project to see whether it has made an impact.
+Putting Benefits Management processes in place allows organisations and key decision-makers to ensure projects address objectives from the beginning.
+As a result, benefits managements increases project’s impact, value, and success.